FRONT-research-group/CamaraLocationRetrieval/README.md

    Transform->>CAMARA: 5.
 Pass NEF response after mapping to CAMARA CAMARA-->>User: 6.
 CAMARA POST Response (Last Known Location Area)
 ```

+1. The process is initiated by an API consumer(vAPP) issuing a HTTP POST request to the CAMARA Device Location - Location Retrieval API to obtain the last known location area of a target device.

+2. In the Location Retrieval API, a Transformation Function (TF) is used internally to handle protocol and payload adaptation.
+This function translates the CAMARA - compliant request into the required 3GPP - compliant MonitoringEvent request body.

+3. CAMARA API issues a HTTP POST request to the NEF MonitoringEvent API with the translated 3GPP compliant request body.

+4. The NEF processes this request by querying its subscriber database and, if the device is found, returns the corresponding last known location area.

+5. The response is then passed back into the CAMARA TF, where the 3GPP payload is transformed into the standardized CAMARA response schema.

+6. Finally, the CAMARA API delivers the response data via HTTP response to the consumer.

 ## Contribution
 Contributions are welcome!
 Please open issues or submit pull requests for improvements.